 A: April Mohr, Threads administrative assistant, answers:

-To answer your question: Yes, your machine’s dual-feed function or a walking foot would help immensely as you topstitch velveteen.
-You may want to read “Velvet Indulgence” by Linda Lee, in the January 2009 Threads #140.
+To answer your question: Yes, your machine’s dual-feed function would help as you topstitch velveteen; if you have a walking foot as well, you might want to test both options to see which works better for your project.
+A walking foot can be used on sewing machines that don’t include the dual-feed feature.
+You may want to read “Velvet Indulgence” by Linda Lee, in Threads #140, Dec.
+2008/Jan.
+2009.
 The article gives other great suggestions for sewing velvet.

-Have a Question?
+Do you have a question?
 Send it to us and we’ll find an expert’s answer.

 via mail: Threads Q&A, PO Box 5506, Newtown, CT 06470-5506